domenic/concise-notes/source/_posts/2016-01-13-comment-syntax-in-programming-languages.md

 title: Comment Syntax in Programming Languages (and the Eye of Osiris)
 description: Wadler's law is bikeshedding applied to programming languages design.
-Agreeing on the use of the Eye of Osiris would (not) be an elegant way to settle this debate.
 date: 2016-01-13 19:19:19
 tags:
 - programming language design